-- Download any apps, podcasts, audio books you’ll need
+- Download any apps, podcasts, or audiobooks you’ll need

 - Know where you are heading each day before you continue on your road trip

-- Book your accomodation ahead for that day or know where you plan to stop
+- Book your accommodation ahead for that day or know where you plan to stop

 4. Have Healthy Snacks on Hand